-Find out about the different types of disabilities and how to use assistive technologies such as screen readers and closed captioning, and encourage learners to seek the learning supports that will help them succeed.
+Find out how to use assistive technologies such as screen readers and closed captioning, and encourage learners to seek the learning supports that will help them succeed.

 CHIMAMANDA GOZI'S TED TALK: WE SHOULD ALL BE FEMINISTS

 See an example of a video that includes both closed-captions and a transcript.